 via – devoursevillefoodtours

-The traditional outfits are also wonderful and very impressive as the processions during the Semana Santa.
-Like the religious brotherhoods dressed a traditional robe with pointed and tall hats named the Capirotes.
+The traditional outfits are stunning, and the religious brotherhoods dressed in traditional robes with pointed and tall hats are named the Capirotes.

 via – sevilla.abc

-Besides, not only the Hermandad worn impressive clothes during the holy week also women dressed fabulous black-lace veils called la Mantilla.
-This traditional outfits are usually dressed on the Thursday of Semana Santa, but it is sometimes also worn on Good Friday.
+Besides, not only the Hermandad wore impressive clothes during the holy week also women dressed in fabulous black-lace veils called la Mantilla.
+These traditional outfits are usually dressed on the Thursday of Semana Santa, but it is sometimes also worn on Good Friday.

 The holy week has some important parts to succeed the processions here are some of the most essential parts: